*This post may contain affiliate links for which I earn commissions.*

 Seriously, just start by writing little descriptions on scraps of paper or typing some words on the screen.

-Even though your initial writing might be a strain to read and probably not making much sense, write on.
+Even though your initial writing might be a strain to read and probably not make much sense, write on.

 These simple techniques work.